 Legislative basis of the NHMRC

 The National Health and Medical Research Council was first constituted in September 1936.
 The current legislative basis of the Council is the National Health and Medical Research Council Act 1992 (NHMRC Act).
-The NHMRC is responsible to the Commonwealth Minister for Health and Ageing.
+The NHMRC is responsible to the Commonwealth Minister for Health.

 NHMRC's functions come from the statutory obligations conferred by the NHMRC Act.
 The Act provides for the NHMRC to pursue activities designed to: